GeoMOER/moer-mpg-geoai/docs/units/_unit02/unit02-03_warm-up-r-spatial.md

 * [Geographic data in R](https://geocompr.robinlovelace.net/spatial-class.html)
 * [Spatial data operations](https://geocompr.robinlovelace.net/spatial-operations.html#spatial-operations)
 2. Read and work through Robert Hijmans' page about [unsupervised classification](https://rspatial.org/raster/rs/4-unsupclassification.html#unsupervised-classification).
 Follow his guidelines.
-Instead of the example data from Robert's tutorial, you can use either the Sentinel data or the DOP data.
+Instead of the example data from Robert's tutorial, you can use the DOP data.
 Since you will not find sufficient water areas in the data (unlike in Roberts' example) you can combine the vegetation-covered classes and the vegetation-free classes.